WebDev-5/kel5-timer-frontend-vue/README.md

 ### Installation

-1. Visit FrontEnd repository of this project at https://github.com/WebDev-5/kel5-timer-backend-nodeJS and then folllow the instructions of installation.
+1. Visit BackEnd repository of this project at https://github.com/WebDev-5/kel5-timer-backend-nodeJS and then folllow the instructions of installation.
 2. Open terminal and install `vue-cli` globally.
     ```sh
    npm install vue-cli -g